anavarre/drucker/README.md

 _drucker_ is a [Docker](https://www.docker.com)-based [Drupal](https://www.drupal.org) stack managed by [Ansible](https://www.ansible.com) for orchestration.
 It automates creating [Debian](https://www.debian.org) containers on which it will deploy a common web stack to run Drupal applications.

-Currently, _drucker_ runs on 2 minimalistic containers:
+Currently, _drucker_ runs on 3 minimalistic containers:

 * `drucker_reverse_proxy` (Varnish/nginx): Varnish listens on port 80 and sends traffic to the nginx backend on port 8080
 * `drucker_web` (Apache/PHP/MySQL): Apache listens on port 8080 and receives traffic from nginx
+* `drucker_gluster` (GlusterFS): Distributed network filesystem

-The plan is to make _drucker_ a truly service-based suite of containers, to isolate MySQL from multiple Apache/PHP web nodes, have a distributed network filesystem, but also Load-Balancing and HA capabilities.
+The plan is to make _drucker_ a truly service-based suite of containers, to isolate MySQL from multiple Apache/PHP web nodes but also Load-Balancing and HA capabilities.
 When we have this, then a [0.1](https://github.com/anavarre/drucker/milestones/0.1) release will be tagged.

 ## Requirements